wythers/ioCoro/README.md

 If you have used `std::unique_ptr` or `std::unique_lock`, you should be familiar with `ioCoro::unique_stream`.
 As you guessed, his role is automating to perform the user-defined tail task and notify ioCoro that a guy will be back.

-And the `ioCoro::Deadline` is a little tricky, sometimes we need such a mechanism that draws a deadline to ensure some codes will be passed on time,  or the deadline is triggered to perform some tail task.
+And the `ioCoro::Deadline` is a little tricky, sometimes we need such a mechanism that draws a deadline to ensure some codes will be passed on time,  or the deadline is triggered to perform some tail tasks.

 Without further discussion, let's apply them to our service. our service class is right now like this:
 ```c++